 With this essay, I’ll review the problems encountered when neglecting to have face-to-face communication and the benefits of using it to your advantage.
 We’ll also analyze some techniques for having a meaningful conversation.

-Proper face-to-face communication is an important part of our social skills.
+Proper communication is a vital part of our social skills.
 Clear and precise communication is necessary for success in many human endeavors.

 Avoiding direct contact is a detriment to successful communication.
-Failure to miss things such as the sense of approval from facial expressions can result in missed opportunities.
+Missing nonverbal cues, such as the sense of approval from a facial expression, can result in missed opportunities.

 Sometimes one can even tell if the other person is not truthful by the way they handle eye contact.
-If eye contact is avoided, this may indicate that they are hiding something or that they are not being truthful.
+If one avoids eye contact, that may indicate that they are hiding something or that they are not honest.

-Nonverbal communication is only possible in face-to-face conversations, such as body language and eye contact.
-This is especially helpful for understanding one another in a relationship.
+Nonverbal communication is only possible in face-to-face conversations because of the advantage of seeing one's body language and having eye contact.

-Hand gestures are very common additional aspect to verbal communication when in the same room, face-to-face.
-But this may be a detriment to the communication if having a conversation with someone of a different culture.
+Hand gestures are an additional common aspect of verbal communication.
+However, this may be detrimental to a discussion if having a conversation with someone of a different culture.

 For example, pointing at something with one finger is considered rude among Asians.
 It is similar to our middle finger salute.
 Asians usually point using their entire hand.

 Before computers were used for communication, people used to get together at community gatherings to discuss public affairs and make plans for social activities.

 Today, with email, instant messaging, texting, and other methods of group communication that computer technology provides, people don’t need to leave the house or office any longer for community or company meetings.